15 Best Checking Accounts of November 2024

 Our final pick for the best high-interest checking accounts is Bank5 Connect.
 This is a great choice because you only need a minimum deposit of $100 to start earning interest.

-While the 0.76% APY is lower than other options, it is much more accessible with such a low balance minimum.
+The bank offers 2.70% APY on its High-Interest Checking and only requires a minimum balance of $100.
 You also don’t have to worry about monthly maintenance fees and can use any ATM in the country for free.

 Anytime you’re charged at an ATM, Bank5 will reimburse your account up to $15 per fee on each statement cycle.